 Community Infrastructure Levy (CIL)

-Regulations 2010 (as amended), the following documents have been published for consultation:
+The following documents were published for consultation:

 The Preliminary Draft Charging Schedule was consulted on between February and March 2017.

 The Community Infrastructure Levy (CIL) is a charge on new development that Local Planning Authorities can choose to introduce.
 It partly replaces the process of planning obligations commonly known as section 106 agreements.
 There is a process that CIL has to go through before it can be put in place.
 This process involves two formal stages of consultation and a public examination undertaken by an independent planning inspector to ensure that the proposed CIL charges are reasonable.

 What Development is Liable for the Community Infrastructure Levy?

 The charge will be levied on developments of more than 100 square metres of new floorspace for non-residential uses.
 For residential uses, the charge would be levied on 1 or more dwellings even where the floor space is less than 100 square metres.

 Certain types of development may be exempt from CIL, subject to applying and securing an exemption before development commences.